TrackerControl/auto-app-consent/README.md

-# Auto App Consent (Alpha release, not for production)
+# Auto App Consent for App Developers (Alpha release)

 *Developed by Konrad Kollnig, Department of Computer Science, University of Oxford*